thecodeofdaniel/docs/FixTwoFingerScrollSpeed.md

                 Driver "libinput"
                 Option "ScrollPixelDistance" "50"
         EndSection

-### Find Similar Examples in
-        /usr/share/X11/xorg.conf.d

-## Put this code in directory
-        /etc/X11/xorg.conf.d

-### With a name such as
+- With a name such as
-        39-libinput.conf
+  - `39-libinput.conf`
+- Find similar examples in
+  - `/usr/share/X11/xorg.conf.d`